greenh/CJD/README.md

 <!-- xxx -->

-* It doesn't cover everything one can do with Clojure.
+* It doesn't cover everything one can do with Clojure (it comes pretty close).

     + CJD clearly accommodates most common syntactic variations (as a point of reference, it successfully makes it through the Clojure source code),